EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 --- abstract

-This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys that can be used over any layer.
-EDHOC messages are encoded with CBOR and COSE, allowing reuse of existing libraries.
+This document specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a very compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys that can be used over any layer.
+EDHOC uses CBOR and COSE, allowing reuse of existing libraries.

 --- middle